-We Recommend: Genmaicha, savory, nutty green tea blended with toasted brown rice and served by the cup.
+We recommend: genmaicha, a savory, nutty green tea blended with toasted brown rice and served by the cup.

 Stonemill Matcha serves fine matcha sourced from young tender leaves from shade-grown farms in Kyoto, Japan, the birthplace of matcha.
-The range of matcha drinks on offer, including specialty lattes and coldbrews provide nutrients and healing benefits, including feelings of relaxation and focus from L-theanine.
-The sleek, wood filled interior has a calming energy to match, and you can munch on delicious small bites including toast with matcha butter and matcha pastries. // 561 Valencia St. (Mission), stonemillmatcha.com
+There is a range of matcha drinks on offer, including specialty lattes and coldbrews, that provide nutrients and healing benefits; relaxation and focus are common side effects thanks to L-theanine.
+The sleek, wood-filled interior has a calming energy to match, and you can munch on delicious small bites including toast with matcha butter and matcha pastries. // 561 Valencia St. (Mission), stonemillmatcha.com

 The Chai Cart

-Inspired by chai carts found on every corner of India, The Chai Cart provides customers with a gourmet tea experience on the go and the chance to chat all things chai with the chaiwallas preparing the enticing drinks.
+Inspired by the chai carts found on every corner of India, The Chai Cart provides customers with a gourmet tea experience on the go and the chance to chat all things chai with the chaiwallas preparing the enticing drinks.
 Choose from a classic Masala chai, as well as specialty handcrafted blends including rose, malt, and ginger.
-The Chai Cart owner, Paawan Kothari also hosts workshops for those hoping to delve even deeper into the art, history, and importance of Chai. // Cart parked at 545 Market St. (SoMa), Valencia St. (Mission) cart reopening soon, thechaicart.com
+The Chai Cart's owner, Paawan Kothari, also hosts workshops for those hoping to delve even deeper into the art, history, and importance of chai. // Cart parked at 545 Market St. (SoMa), Valencia St. (Mission) cart reopening soon, thechaicart.com

 Aroma Tea Shop

 Aroma Tea Shop brings "the beauty of tea drinking," inspired by tea houses in China, to San Francisco.
-At Aroma Tea Shop's three locations around the city, tea connoisseurs, including beloved husband and wife team Haymen Da Luz and Ying Wu, will assist you in picking from over 150 varieties of loose leaf tea displayed in canisters around the shop to bring home.
+At Aroma Tea Shop's three locations around the city, tea connoisseurs, including husband and wife team Haymen Da Luz and Ying Wu, will assist you in picking from more than 150 varieties of loose leaf tea displayed in canisters around the shop to bring home.
 Enjoy an extensive free tea tasting, plus details about the tea making process, benefits, and history, or choose from a couple varieties served hot or iced by the cup.
-Plus, purchase tea making accessories so you can make the perfect cup at home. // 845 Washington St. (Chinatown), 302 6th Ave.
+Plus, purchase tea0making accessories so you can brew the perfect cup at home. // 845 Washington St. (Chinatown), 302 6th Ave.
 (Inner Richmond), 430 Beach St. (Fisherman's Wharf), aromateashop.com

 Asha Tea House

 Asha Tea House is a Berkeley favorite.
 'Asha' is Taiwanese for "someone who enjoys life," so taking a break here to enjoy traditional tea served hot, cold, and with or without boba seems like a logical decision.
-Make sure you check out their second location in downtown San Francisco. // 2086 University Ave.
-(Berkeley) & 17 Kearny St. (FiDi), ashateahouse.com
+Make sure you check out their second location in downtown SF. // 2086 University Ave.
+(Berkeley), and 17 Kearny St. (FiDi), ashateahouse.com